shlokashah/MeghNA/README.md

 - Predict the location of clouds in subsequent images.

 ***Solution***
-An interactive web tool that allows users to interact with our cloud analytics engine
+An interactive web tool and mobile app that allows users to interact with our cloud analytics engine
 offering:
 1. **Cloud detection**
 - Using clustering and feature thresholds - **KMeans Clustering**